 - Grilled Cheese Sandwiches: 47 in 10 minutes

-The women’s competition of the 2019 Nathan’s Famous Hot Dog Contest, highlighted by five-time Mustard Belt winner Miki Sudo, begins at 10:45 a.m. on July 4th.
+The women's competition of the 2022 Nathan's Famous Hot Dog Contest, begins at 10:45 a.m. on July 4th.
 The men begin at noon and the competition airs on ESPN2.
+We suggest you try not to keep up with the contestants while watching.
+Seriously.
+July 4th, 2003 was a bad one.

-Champion Joey Chestnut is the favorite to take first-place once again, looking to re-break his own world record for the fourth year in a row.
+Champion Joey Chestnut is the favorite to take first-place once again, looking to re-break his own world record.